 Bernie Sanders releases plan to eliminate all medical debt

+Bernie Sanders releases plan to eliminate $81B in past-due medical debt

-U.S. presidential candidate Sen. Bernie Sanders released a plan Saturday to eliminate $81 billion in medical debt for Americans, going a step beyond his Democratic rivals who have called for a government-run health insurance program.
+Democratic presidential candidate Bernie Sanders released a plan Saturday to eliminate $81 billion in past-due medical debt, going a step beyond his primary rivals who have called for a government-run health insurance program.

-“In America today, it is unacceptable that one out of every six Americans have past-due medical bills on their credit report, totaling $81 billion,” Sanders said in a statement.
-Medical costs account for 66.5 percent of all bankrupticies, Sanders added.
+“In America today, it is unacceptable that one out of every six Americans have past-due medical bills on their credit report, totaling $81 billion,” Sen. Sanders, I-Vt., said in a statement, adding: "It is immoral and unconscionable that families across the country are being evicted, having their heat disconnected, or having their already-inadequate wages garnished because of crippling medical debt while the health care industry made more than $100 billion in profits last year."

 SUPREME COURT COULD HEAR GROUNDBREAKING CASE THAT CHALLENGES UN IMMUNITY

-Sanders promised to pay off overdue medical bills that have been reported to credit agencies and end harassing debt collecting practices, which would prohibit the collection of debt beyond a statute of limitations.
+Under his plan, Sanders said, the federal government would step in for the individual to negotiate and pay off past-due medical bills in collections reported to credit agencies.

-Sanders also vowed to reform bankruptcy laws and create a public credit registry to “remove the profit motive from assessing the creditworthiness of American consumers.”
-He said he would exclude medical debt from credit reports and end credit checking for rental housing, employment, insurance and other non-lending practices.
+Sanders also vowed to create a public credit registry to replace the three for-profit credit reporting agencies in order to, as he put it: “remove the profit motive from assessing the creditworthiness of American consumers.”
+He said the registry would use "public, transparent algorithm to determine creditworthiness that eliminates racial biases in credit scores."

+The self-described democratic socialist added that he would exclude medical debt from credit reports and end credit checking for rental housing, employment, insurance and other non-lending practices.

 BIDEN GOES ON THE ATTACK OVER UKRAINE CONTROVERSY, PLEDGES TO BEAT TRUMP 'LIKE A DRUM'

-Sanders made no mention in the proposal of how he planned to cover the $81 billion cost, though according to Reuters the Sanders campaign has said they would pay for the debt elimination through a tax on corporations based on their pay for chief executives.
+Sanders made no mention in the proposal of how he planned to cover the $81 billion cost.
+According to Reuters, the Sanders campaign has said they would pay for the debt elimination proposal through a tax on corporations based on their pay for chief executives.
 The details of that proposal have not been released.

+During an interview with Fox News Sept.
+3, Sanders acknowledged that $81 billion is "a lot of money," but he added, "Compared to what?
+Compared to the $1.5 trillion that Trump gave in tax breaks to the one percent and large corporations.
+Compared to the billions of dollars that we spent bailing out the crooks on Wall Street 11 years ago.
+It is a lot of money but I think it’s the right thing to do.”

-Sanders was one of the first supporters of “Medicare-for-All,” which would replace job-based and individual health insurance with a government-run plan to provides coverage for all.
+Sanders was one of the earliest supporters of “Medicare-for-All,” which would replace job-based and individual health insurance with a government-run plan.
 Other top Democratic rivals have expressed interest in a toned-down version of Medicare-for-All.
-Sen. Elizabeth Warren has endorsed Sanders' plan but said there may be different ways to achieve coverage for all.
-Biden has called to extend the Affordable Care Act by adding a public option.
+Sen. Elizabeth Warren, D-Mass. has endorsed Sanders' plan but said there may be different ways to achieve coverage for all.
+Former Vice President Joe Biden has called to extend the Affordable Care Act by adding a public option.

-Sanders also released a plan to eliminate $1.6 trillion in student loan debt while also making public college tuition-free.
+Sanders has also released a plan to eliminate $1.6 trillion in student loan debt while also making public college tuition-free.

 CLICK HERE TO GET THE FOX NEWS APP